 Open to anyone with a desire to sing a varied repertoire of choral music.
 Emphasis will be placed on singing alone and with others, as well as the development of musical reading skills and ensemble skills.
-No experience necessary.
+No experience is necessary.
 This class may be offered to students in the 9th, 10th, 11th and 12th grades.
 Participation in any school concert is a class requirement.
 This class may be repeated for credit.
 It is recommended that each school adapt full group rehearsal periods weekly.

-Music Applications (MU670, MU672) (1⁄2 credit, 1⁄4 credit)
+Music Applications (MU670) (1⁄2 credit)

-This class offers an introduction to CTECS music course topics such as Piano, Chorus, Guitar, Drumline and Music Appreciation.
-Complimentary music skills will be developed in the practice of these areas, developing novice to intermediate music skills according to national core arts standards.
-This class may be offered to students in the 9th grade.
+This class offers an introduction to CTECS music course topics.
+Novice to intermediate music skills will be developed according to national core arts standards.
+This class may be repeated for credit.